 Mexico City is a huge metropolis, and narrowing down a list of places to visit here is not an easy task.

-Until recently, Mexico was mostly known for its coastal areas with postcard beaches and all-inclusive resorts.
-Inland parts of the country were considered not that interesting at best or downright dangerous by many Western travelers.
+Not so long ago, Mexico was mostly known for its coastal areas with postcard beaches and all-inclusive resorts.
+Inland parts of the country were considered not that interesting at best or downright dangerous.

 But things have changed.

-Now Mexico City is one of the hottest destinations in Latin America, with an incredible food scene, many historic landmarks, gorgeous colonial neighborhoods with tree-lined streets and a thriving art scene.
+Mexico City is now one of the hottest destinations in Latin America, with an incredible food scene, historic landmarks, gorgeous colonial neighborhoods with tree-lined streets and a thriving art scene.

-It also became VERY popular with digital nomads who praise its social scene and the abundance of things to do.
+It also became VERY popular with digital nomads who praise the social scene and the abundance of things to do in Mexico City.
 If you are one of them, spending a few months in Mexico City is an excellent idea 😊

 5 Days In Mexico City Itinerary

 Mexico City is the largest city in North America that is home to over 21 millions of people (including the metro area).
-Exploring it could take you weeks!
+Exploring it could take a while.

-But don’t worry, in my itinerary for 5 days in Mexico City, I’m going to give you a complete overview of the top highlights of Mexico City and provide insider tips on how to stay safe during your trip to Mexico City.
+But don’t worry, in my itinerary for 5 days in Mexico City, I’m going to give you a complete overview of the top Mexico City attractions and provide insider tips on how to stay safe during your trip.

 Day 1 in Mexico City: Zocalo and Centro Historico

-To start your Mexico City itinerary, head to Centro Historico, the heart of Mexico where you can learn about how the country was born.
+To start your Mexico City itinerary, head to Centro Historico, the heart of the country where you can learn about how the country was born.

-Begin your Mexico City itinerary with a visit to Templo Mayor, an open-air museum consisting of the ancient ruins that were the center of the Aztec Empire in the Pre-Hispanic times and were destroyed by the Spanish conquistadors who built the modern Zocalo on top of it.
+Visit to Templo Mayor, an open-air museum consisting of the ancient ruins that were the center of the Aztec Empire and were destroyed by the Spanish conquistadors who built the modern Zocalo on top of it.
 Here you can get some context of the country’s history before moving forward.

 Zocalo is a lively place where you can watch street artists, grab some street food, and enjoy the atmosphere.
 And bring some change to give it to the street performers who make a living here.

-If you are visiting Mexico City for the first time, booking a guided tour of Centro Historico is a great idea.
-Guided tours are very popular in Mexico City, because they provide a lot of history of the area, and help you better understand the country’s culture.
+If you are visiting Mexico City for the first time, a guided tour of Centro Historico is a great idea.
+Guided tours provide a lot of history of the area, and help you better understand the country’s culture.

 PRO TIP: Join a popular walking tour of Mexico City led by a local.
 This tour includes stops at major points around Zocalo and nearby areas and is a great way to start your 5 days Mexico City itinerary.